Everything we know about the Winter Love Island villa

 Mallorca no more...

-Love Island is back for another winter installment – and that means a departure from its usual Mallorcan setting.
+Love Island is back for another winter instalment – and that means a departure from its usual Mallorcan setting.

 Instead, the hit ITV2 reality series has moved its set up to South Africa for the coming weeks.